 19.30hr Arrive back at Pentahotel in Leuven.

 10.00hr After a leisurely buffet breakfast* we leave the hotel by coach for a visit to both headquarters (now museums) to the two great men at Waterloo Napoleon and Wellington.
 We will try to find out a) why Napoleon is so bloody popular here and b) why poor old Blücher is all but forgotten.

-14.30hr We are aiming to eat at De Met in Overijse, the centre of the Belgian wine industry.
+14.30hr Arrive for a meal, if desired at De Met in Overijse, the centre of the Belgian wine industry.
 Yes, who knew.
 De Met is on the main square near the St Martinus Church and next to the grapes museum.
 Mmmm.
 They offer a beer card of 100 choices and serve rabbit in a grape sauce.
 We will be eating here, but eating rabbit is not compulsory!

-16.45hr Leave De Met in Overijse for a drive back to Leuven, stopping for rest and refreshment on the way no doubt!
+16.45hr Leave De Met in Overijse for a drive back to Leuven.

 10.00hr After breakfast* check out of hotel.
 Coach leaves for our last day.

 11.30hr We will pay a visit to Drankcenter Schotte in Waregem a beer warehouse with plenty of choice of beers so you can stock up on your favourite beers to take home.

 12.30hr Leave Drankcenter Schotte in Waregem.